SteveDoyle2/NASTRAN-95/um/intro.md

-displacements, u and v, parallel to the x and y axes, the transverse displacement, w, in the z-direction normal to the x-y plane (with positive direction outward from the paper) and the rotations of the normal to the shell, à and á, about the x-z and y-z planes (with positive directions following from the right-hand rule).
+displacements, u and v, parallel to the x and y axes, the transverse displacement, w, in the z-direction normal to the x-y plane (with positive direction outward from the paper) and the rotations of the normal to the shell, + and +, about the x-z and y-z planes (with positive directions following from the right-hand rule).
 The element, thus, has 30 degrees of freedom in the element coordinate system.